2dcl/2dcl/docs/guides/scene_creation.md

 Once you're happy with your scene, you can run `2dcl deploy` and follow instructions.

-If you have the previewer open you can also hit `Control + d` and the same process will be fired.
+If you have the previewer open you can also hit `Control + P` and the same process will be fired.

 You'll have to sign the deployment and if everything goes according to plan, you should have your land on 2dcl!
 Congrats!